AdaCore/learn/courses/advanced-spark/chapters/object_oriented_programming.rst

 - Class-wide contracts on methods

-    - Pre'Class specifies strongest precondition for the hierarchy
+    - :ada:`Pre'Class` specifies strongest precondition for the hierarchy

-    - Post'Class specifies weakest postcondition for the hierarchy
+    - :ada:`Post'Class` specifies weakest postcondition for the hierarchy

 .. code:: ada